6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 6 Types of Treatment for Psoriasis: What’s Best for You?

 There are now more effective treatments for psoriasis than ever before.
-Some treatments are approved by the U.S. Food and Drug Administration (FDA) for the skin forms of psoriasis or plaque psoriasis only, while others are approved to treat psoriatic arthritis.
+Some treatments are approved by the U.S. Food and Drug Administration (FDA) for only the skin forms of psoriasis or plaque psoriasis, while others are approved to treat psoriatic arthritis (PsA).
 Some medications can treat multiple types of psoriatic disease.

-Guidelines for psoriasis treatment generally recommend trying the safest treatments first and moving to more intensive treatments with more serious potential side effects if the first-line treatments fail.
+Guidelines for psoriasis treatment generally recommend trying the safest treatments first and then — if those initial treatments fail — moving to more intensive treatments that may have more serious potential side effects.
 Guidelines also take into account the severity and extent (how much skin is covered) of psoriasis symptoms.

-Psoriasis treatments can be categorized by the way they are taken.
+Psoriasis treatments can be categorized by the way they’re taken.
 Some treatments for skin psoriasis are topical — applied directly to the skin.
-Other treatments for psoriasis or psoriatic arthritis are taken:
+Other treatments for psoriasis or PsA are taken:

 • Orally (by mouth)

-• Subcutaneously (injected into the tissue betwen the skin and muscle)
+• Subcutaneously (injected into the tissue between the skin and muscle)

 • Intravenously (through an IV into a vein)